jdittrich/userNeedResearchBook/text/allURBook.md

 utterance or an action.
 Even if you don’t say »this is wrong«, frowning or shaking your head may have the same results.

-So: don't be afraid to react towards the participant – reacting towards the participant is essential in our research.
-But don’t suggest »good« or »bad« answers or »good« or »bad« activities using words, gestures or facial expressions.
+So: don’t be afraid to react towards the participant – reacting towards the participant is essential in our research.
+But don’t suggest »good« or »bad« answers or »good« or »bad« ways of doing things by using words, gestures or facial expressions.

 ### Silence feels strange but is o.k.